Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Store in an airtight container for about 2 weeks in the refrigerator, and 2 months in the freezer.

-To freeze leftover peri peri sauce, allow it to cool completely, then add it to a freezer-safe zip-lock bag.
+To freeze the leftover sauce, allow it to cool completely, then add it to a freezer-safe zip-lock bag.
 Label with the date and freeze for up to 2 months.
 When ready to use, thaw in the refrigerator overnight.

 Easy Sauce Recipes